Sudheerbolla/ComputerWhizStore/README.md

 # ComputerWhizStore

-This is a college project for SYstem Analysis and Design.
+This is a college project for System Analysis and Design.
 Intended for academic purpose.